 Pet Fest – Good news for two-legged and four-legged friends alike: Pet Fest is currently still expected to host its annual animal gathering at Henry Maier Festival Park this summer, on the schedule for Sept.
 25 from 10 a.m. to 6 p.m.
 Stay tuned to Pet Fest's website for more updates and information.

 Summerfest – After a year off due to the COVID-19 pandemic, The Big Gig moved from its usual two weeks in June and July to three weekends in late summer/late fall: Sept.
 2-4, 9-11 and 16-18.
-Justin Bieber, Luke Bryan, Chris Stapleton, Guns N' Roses, Blink-182 and Dave Matthew Band are tentatively scheduled as headliners, with former spotlight acts Halsey and Khalid postponing their tours for now, but stay tuned.
+Luke Bryan, Chris Stapleton, Miley Cyrus, Dave Matthew Band, Dave Chappelle, Jonas Brothers and the trio of Fall Out Boy, Weezer and Green Day are scheduled as headliners, with more acts to come.
+Click here for the full headliner lineup thus far.

 As much as it is a gigantic cliché to say that one has always had a passion for film, Matt Mueller has always had a passion for film.
 Whether it was bringing in the latest movie reviews for his first grade show-and-tell or writing film reviews for the St. Norbert College Times as a high school student, Matt is way too obsessed with movies for his own good.